 This course is open to all BA students.
 No specific knowledge of Latin or Greek required.
 Students of Classics are also most welcome.

-The great works from the Classical tradition have continuously influenced literary texts and art works in the early modern and modern Western European tradition.
+The literary texts from Greek and Roman Antiquity have continuously influenced literary texts and artworks in the early modern and modern Western European tradition.
 The way in which these later ‘hypertexts’ and ‘hyper-icons’ interact with their earlier ‘hypotexts’ is called intertextuality.
-In this class we study several pairings of ancient Greek and Roman hypotexts with modern texts and/or art works.
+In this class, we study several pairings of ancient Greek and Roman hypotexts with modern texts and/or artworks.
 A leading question will be why artists in the European tradition continue to appeal to Greek and Roman examples.
 A leading hypothesis is that the appeal to Classical texts and stories is always connected to the rhetorical aims of the hypertexts, that is to say to the way in which modern artists and authors try to influence their audiences.
 The appeal to the ancient tradition can help, for instance, to address issues that would otherwise be too delicate or dangerous to address directly (‘double speech’).
 The appeal to the authority of a Classical text can also lend a voice to social groups under pressure.
-On the level of dramatic tension, audiences who know the classical examples are more engaged recipients of modern texts, as they are more acutely aware of what may ‘go wrong’ in the story that is presented to them (‘dramatic irony’).
+On the level of dramatic tension, audiences who know the ancient hypotexts are more engaged recipients of modern texts.
+They are more acutely aware of what may ‘go wrong’ in the story presented to them (‘dramatic irony’).

-Texts and art works to be studied include (provisionally): Ovid Metamorphoses, Shakespeare The Winter’s Tale & the representation of Pygmalion in Baroque art; Oscar Wilde’s The Picture of Dorian Gray; Vergils’s Aeneid & Vondels Gysbrecht, Medea by Euripides, Seneca & Christa Wolff, Plato Symposium & Thomas Mann Death in Venice, and the figure of Scipio in Livy and early modern engravings and paintings.
+Texts and artworks to be studied include (provisionally): Ovid’s Metamorphoses, Shakespeare’s The Winter’s Tale & the representation of Pygmalion in Baroque art; Oscar Wilde’s The Picture of Dorian Gray; Vergil’s Aeneid & Vondel’s Gysbrecht, Plato’s Symposium & Thomas Mann’s Death in Venice, and the figure of Scipio in Livy and early modern engravings and paintings.

 The course aims to demonstrate the rhetorical/persuasive functions of intertextuality by confronting pairs of classical and (early) modern works of art.